 About interactive video ads

-So, you're running TrueView video ads to reach your ideal audience and increase awareness.
-Now, you want to take your video ads to the next level by driving more engagement with your audience.
+If you're running TrueView video ads to reach your ideal audience and increase awareness, you can use interactive features to drive more engagement with your audience.

 Adding interactive elements can create opportunities for viewers to engage with your brand on a deeper level, beyond watching and enjoying your video ad.
 Making your video ads interactive can also help you to tailor your ads to better achieve specific advertising goals, such as driving app installs, product purchases or visits to your website.